Climate and Nature Crisis

 Don’t

-• Present climate science as a “debate” between two equal sides when there is strong consensus.
+• Present climate science as a “debate” between two equal sides when there is strong consensus on the fact, pace and human contribution to climate change.

 • Platform misinformation or denial unchallenged.
 If included, clearly contextualise and fact-check.

-• Treat each extreme weather event as an isolated “freak event” or “act of God” without exploring underlying trends.
+• Treat each extreme weather event as isolated “freak” or “act of God” without exploring underlying trends.

 • Use overly vague phrases (“climate issue,” “green agenda”) where more precise language is possible (e.g. “phasing out fossil fuels,” “insulating homes”).